sambacha/governance-templates/MEETING_PROCEDURES.md

 - Organizers **should** schedule meetings at least 7 days in advance, preferably at a time that works for most participants.
 - Organizers **should** use WebEx for teleconferences unless all members are able to use another system.
-The FINOS team can help to schedule a call on the Foundation's WebEx system.
+The ${GITHUB_ORG} team can help to schedule a call on the Foundation's WebEx system.

 ## Prepare and circulate an agenda